 At the end of this year it’s finally happening – I’ll be going to Japan!
 Japan has been my ultimate dream destination since I was a teenager, but actually planning the trip took me a while.
 When I started university I promised myself that I would make this dream come true as soon as I graduated.
 And last summer that happened, I graduated from university!
 So now it’s time to make the Japan dream come true!

 Planning such a big and important trip can seem a little overwhelming, especially if you have little to no experience planning a holiday.
 That’s why I’m taking you along my own planning for my dream holiday to help you plan yours!

-We ended up booking a return flight from Amsterdam – Tokyo Haneda with a 1.5 hour overlay in Frankfurt for £425 per person.
-The return flight stops in Frankfurt again for 1.5 hour.
+We ended up booking a return flight from Amsterdam – Tokyo Haneda with a 1.5-hour overlay in Frankfurt for £425 per person.
+The return flight stops in Frankfurt again for 1.5 hours.

 A few things to keep in mind while booking your own flights.

 - Always book as early as possible!
 We’re flying to Japan at the end of October and we booked our flights in March.
 We probably could’ve saved some more money if we had booked them even earlier.

 - Check different airports (both departure and arrival).
 We wanted to fly from Manchester but it turned out to be £100 more expensive per person!
 You can get super cheap flights to Amsterdam with EasyJet or Ryanair and save yourself some sweet dollah.
 (I’ve heard it as to do with flight tax in the UK, but don’t quote me on that!)